Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/firstwall_shaping.rst

  The preliminary first wall profile is drawn following some objects referred as "guidelines".
- These guidelines are the flux lines chosen by the designer, according to the input :math:`\Delta_{fw}` .
+ These guidelines are the flux lines chosen by the designer, according to the input :math:`\Delta_{fw}` and other inputs.
- Either the same offset or two different offsets can be used at the inboard and outboard.
+ Either the same offset or two different offsets can be used at the inboard mid-plane and outboard mid-plane.

- For the single null, the guideline is obtained offsetting the LCFS by :math:`\Delta_{fw}`.
+ For the single null, the guideline is a ``convex_hull`` between a first loop obtained by offsetting the LCFS by :math:`\Delta_{fw}`, and a second loop, obtained by getting the flux surface with a given ``fw_psi_n`` (normalised psi boundary).

  For the double null, two guide lines are selected.
 They are the flux lines passing through the points lying on the mid-plane (IMP and OMP), and offsetted by :math:`\Delta_{fw}` from the LCFS.
  The obtained flux line(s) is cut below the X-point and/or above the upper X-point.

+ As additional constraint, the preliminary first wall profile is forced by the divertor baffle opening.

 .. figure:: ../images/nova/preliminary_fw_profile.png
    :scale: 40 %